dojo/framework/src/stores/README.md

 ### Undo Processes

-The store records undo operations for every `Command`, grouped by it's `Process`.
+The store records undo operations for every `Command`, grouped by its `Process`.
 The `undo` function is passed as part of the `result` argument in the `Process` callback.

 ```ts
 function processCallback(error, result) {